What is API Testing? Types & Advantages of API Testing

 That means APIs are more vulnerable to external attacks, hacking, and other malicious activities by hackers and their ilk.
 Often, hackers launch fake API calls and use their responses to reverse engineer access to sensitive business data (that the API must access to accomplish its task).

 API tests are also required to ensure that the API’s security mechanisms don’t allow such unauthorized access.
 This requires authentication mechanisms and other methods to prevent API abuse.
 API tests must be written and executed to check their efficacy in various real-world circumstances – injection attacks, DDoS attacks, data exposure, web scraping attempts, etc.

 Types of API Testing

+You can run different API tests to check your API’s functionality, performance, and security.
 Some of the common types of API testing include:

 Functional tests check if the API works as expected within specific hardware and software conditions.
 It requires checking API functioning within the software codebase and monitoring how it works in the real world.

 Validation tests check if the software matches business requirements.
 API tests must match the expected results as defined in the test plan.
 They should be validated to accomplish every task required to provide software users with the functions they want.
 This is closely related to User Acceptance Testing.

 This checks that the UI associated with API appears visually as it should (to developers, not end-users) in terms of the position of elements and code.

 Security tests check that the API endpoints are secure from attackers.
 It validates that all APIs in the application ecosystem are protected against threats like unauthorized access, data leakage, fuzzy inputs, injection vulnerabilities, parameter interference, etc.